“Her children rise up and call her blessed;

-Some Jews have a wonderful tradition, where the father and children bless Mom each Sabbath eve.
+Some Jews have a wonderful Sabbath tradition, where the father and children bless Mom each Erev Shabbat, at dinner on Friday evening, just as Sabbath is beginning.
 Author Nancy Campbell writes of their family’s sabbath tradition,

 My husband then reads Proverbs 31 and praises me.
 We love to invite others to join our Shabbat table and so we ask each husband present to share some lovely things about his wife.
 This is always such a precious time.
 Can you imagine being praised by your husband every week?
 Doesn’t it make you want to have a Shabbat meal right now?